cyndishan/data_ingestion_from_different_sources/README.md

 # 🧠 Data Ingestion From Different Sources Showcase

 Welcome to my **Data Ingestion From Different Sources** portfolio project!
 As a career changer currently enrolled in a Data Analytics bootcamp, I'm gaining hands-on experience working with diverse data sources.
-This repository demonstrates how I connect to and extract data from various platforms and formats, which is a critical step in the data analysis pipeline.
+This repository demonstrates how I connect to and extract data from Flat files, Relational databases, Web APIs and webpages, JSON files and Open datasets via Kaggle, which is a critical step in the data analysis pipeline.

 ---

-## 📌 Overview

-This project includes examples of loading data from:

-- ✅ Flat files (CSV, Excel)
-- ✅ Relational databases (SQL Server, MySQL)
-- ✅ Web APIs and webpages
-- ✅ JSON files
-- ✅ Open Datasets (via Kaggle)

----

-## 📂 File Structure
+## 📂 Files Used

 ```bash
 ├── dschools.csv                 # Sample CSV file